RoquiDavid/-M1-Prog_concu-Projet/README.md

  A MUTEX is necessary to avoid two snake to earn points from the same fruit because they reach him at the same time.

+ To execute the program you have to do  (with your choosen values):

+ $ gcc -D n=15 -D m=15 -D l=1 -D s=4 -pthread  main.c -o main
+ $ ./main

+ NOTE: The lvl 1 return a segmentation fault and unfortunatly we didn't archive the correction of the bug